-The PPP provides federally guaranteed loans to small businesses to cover business operating costs for eight weeks.
+The PPP provides federally guaranteed loans to small businesses to cover business operating costs for 24 weeks.
 Significantly, these loans may be fully forgiven (including interest) if the small business uses the loan proceeds for payroll costs (including benefits), mortgage interest, rent and/or utilities, while maintaining their staff and payroll during the crisis.

 While the CARES Act originally allocated $349 billion for the Paycheck Protection Program, the funds were exhausted within three weeks.
 An additional $310 billion in funding was authorized by the Paycheck Protection Program and Health Care Enhancement Act, which was signed into law on April 24, 2020.